While social media can be helpful for blogging success, nothing is more powerful than list building.

 I invite people into my free profitable blogging e-course, which is one of my content upgrades, by showcasing a graphic that has some images on it and it’s really bright and it says “snag access to my free profitable blogging e-course, click here!” and that image is linked so that when they click the image, they’re taken to the form to opt-in.

 Additionally, when I create Pinterest graphics, I’ll create them for my content upgrades.
+This really should be a part of any Pinterest strategy for bloggers who want to grow their email list.

 Or if I’m writing a blog post — say I’m writing a blog post on how to brand your blog for success — and I want to promote my blog branding workbook.
 I’ll actually put that on the pin that there is a free workbook inside just to make it a little juicier.